 - It also means less whining when I answer the inevitable, “What’s for dinner?”

-- They actually ENJOY eating dinner and the aforementioned vegetables.
+- They actually ENJOY eating dinner, including the vegetables.

-- It helps me see the trend as a whole for what my family likes, so I can keep doing more of that and less of what they don’t like.
+- It helps me see the trends for what my family likes, so I can keep doing more of that and less of what they don’t like.

 Believe it or not, when I ask my people what vegetable they’d like for dinner that week, both my husband and my daughter ALWAYS pick roasted broccoli.
 I’d say we have a winner!

-If you have people in your family who hate broccoli though (which is traditionally steamed), hear me out.
-Roasted broccoli is NOTHING like steamed broccoli.
+If you have people in your family who hate broccoli (which is traditionally steamed), hear me out.
+Roast broccoli is NOTHING like steamed broccoli.

-Steamed broccoli is mushy, soft, kind of bland and really vegetable-y.
-It’s just not pleasant to eat, to smell or to eat.
+Steamed broccoli is mushy, soft, kind of bland, and really vegetable-y.
+It’s just not as pleasant to smell or to eat.

-It’s firm, has a good bite to it and it has a depth of flavor that can only come from roasting in the oven.
+It’s firm but tender, has a good bite to it, and has a depth of flavor that can only come from roasting in the oven.

 Fresh broccoli works best.
-In fact, I’m willing to say that I’d ONLY use fresh broccoli for this recipe.
+In fact, I’m willing to say that I’d ONLY use fresh broccoli for this roasted broccoli recipe.

 I tried frozen broccoli once and it just wasn’t the same.
 It was like steamed broccoli from the oven.
-Which was mushy, flavorless and not appetizing at all.
+In other words, it was mushy, flavorless, and not appetizing at all.

 Go fresh, all the way.